mitbailey/luna/README.md

 # For the Great Lunar Expedition for Everyone 2023

-Requires Arduino IDE installation of "GLEE2023", "RadioLib", and possibly other dependent libraries.

-GLEE2023 submodule currently for reference only.
+## Arduino IDE Library Dependencies
+- GLEE2023
+- RadioLib

+...any other dependencies the following two require.